philmph/philmph.github.io/content/posts/3/index.md

 ---

-### Conflicting Inputs
+### Let's break it

-The repository and show code above also has a line to toggle which will enable inputs with errors:
+The repository includes a line you can uncomment to switch to the alternative input file `dns_records_with_errors.yaml` with errors:

 ```terraform
 # TRYME: Will throw an error